Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 * Flag - Y/N

 ### Pricing Information
-* Prices can either be a singular price per unit (e.g. $1.00) or a split price (e.g. 2 for $0.99).
-Only one price (singluar or split) per price level (regular or promotional) will exist.
+* Prices can either be an each price (e.g. $1.00 each) or a split price (e.g. 2 for $0.99).
+Only one price (each or split) per price level (regular or sale) will exist.
 The price data for an undefined price will be all 0's.
-* If a price is split pricing, the Calculator Price is Split Price / For X
+* If a price is split pricing, the Calculator Price is Split Price / Split Quantity
 * You can be guaranteed that the input file will follow these rules – consider it a contract that the producer will always abide by.
 No error checking is required for this first stage.

 ### Flags